rjpaskin/codefirst-girls-bristol_source/_sessions/c1s1/5_more_html.md

 * You can specify this link it different ways:
     * absolute external link e.g. "http://www.facebook.com"
     * absolute local link e.g. "/about".
 This links to a file relative to the root of your webserver.
 For example if your site is at `www.example.com` the link will point to `www.example.com/about`
     * relative local link e.g. "about".
-This links to a file relative to the current html document.
+This links to a file relative to the current HTML document.
 In this case it will link to the file called `about` in the same folder as your current html file.
 * You can also link to places in the same document using `href="#my_tag"`.
 More on this later.
 * You can get the link to open in a new tab like this: `<a href="http://www.facebook.com" target="_blank">`